-- 1. Effective immediately and continuing for a period of four (4) months from June 11, 2019, no application for a building permit (other than a building permit for a project previously approved by a land use board), area variance, use variance, special use permit, site plan approval, or subdivision approval will be processed by the Building Department, or City Council, Planning Board or Zoning Board of Appeals ("Land Use Boards"), and no permit or approval will be issued by the Building Department or any Land Use Board for the modification, expansion or establishment of residential, commercial or mixed use developments within the City until this ordinance has expired or has been repealed according to applicable law. - 2.
-All applications for building permits, use variance, area variance, special use permit, site plan approval and subdivision approval submitted to the City on or before June 11, 2019, or pending before the Building Department or Land Use Board are exempt from this moratorium.
-Any application submitted after June 11, 2019 may be heard and reviewed by any Land Use Board, but may not be subject to a vote.
+- 1. For a period of six (6) months following the date on which this Local Law is adopted by the City Council, and subject to paragraph 2 below, no application for a building permit (other than a building permit for a project previously approved by a land use board), area variance, use variance, special use permit, site plan approval, or subdivision approval will be processed by the Building Department, or City Council, Planning Board or Zoning Board of Appeals ("Land Use Boards"), and no permit or approval will be issued by the Building Department or any Land Use Board for the modification, expansion or establishment of residential, commercial or mixed use developments within the City until this ordinance has expired as set forth in paragraph 3 below or has been repealed according to applicable law. - 2.
+All applications for building permits, use variance, area variance, special use permit, site plan approval and subdivision approval submitted to the City on or before June 11, 2019, or pending before the Building Department or Land Use Board on or before June 11, 2019 are exempt from this moratorium.
+Any application submitted after June 11, 2019 may be heard and reviewed by any Land Use Board, but may not be subject to a vote and any application that was submitted to any Land Use Board after June 11, 2019 and received a vote, may not receive a Building Permit.
 The Land Use Board may hold public hearings and discuss the application, but the Land Use Board may not formally approve or deny such application.
 Any building permit application for a single family home and any application seeking a modification or extension of an existing approval that does not increase the density (by unit or bedroom count) shall be exempt from this moratorium and any residential application that would result in an increase in water usage of less than 330 gallons of water per day, as determined by the City Building Inspector, is exempt from this moratorium.
 Any non-residential application that would result in an increase in water usage of less than 2,000 gallons per day, as determined by the City Building Inspector, is exempt from this moratorium.
 In addition, this moratorium shall not apply to the reuse of any existing non-residential building for industrial or manufacturing uses, as determined by the Building Inspector, where such use does not increase the existing building footprint or otherwise increase the building square footage. - 3.
-The City Council may, by resolution, terminate this moratorium prior to its expiration, or alternatively, extend the moratorium for a period of ninety (90) days or such other time period, as the City Council, in its sole discretion, deems necessary to allow for repair of the City's water system.
+This moratorium shall automatically expire thirty (30) days after the City Administrator's receipt of a report from the City's Water Consultant that (i) confirms Well 2 has been repaired; (ii) states the gallons per minute being pumped from Well 2; (iii) confirms the total capacity available to the City from all water production; (iv) advises if any of the Conclusions in its March 2018 Comprehensive Water Supply Plan are affected by the new yield from Well 2 (if less than previously studied); and (v) confirms the City of Beacon has sufficient safe yield from the sources of supply to meet the current and projected Long Term Build-Out demand as detailed in the March 2018 Comprehensive Water Supply Plan.
+Should the repairs not be completed or the above referenced report not meet the criteria detailed above, the City Council may extend the moratorium, after following the procedure to adopt a Local Law, for a period of time as the City Council, in its sole discretion, deem necessary.